Stability of the optimal filter in continuous time: Beyond the bene{\v s} filter: New formula for the truncated filter

 We have reduced the problem to a discrete-time problem.
-For all $n$, $\pi_{n\tau}$ is the marginal of a Feynman-Kac sequence based on the transition $\widetilde{Q}$ and the potentials $(\psi_{k})_{k\geq1}$.
-We wish to apply the same method as \cite{oudjane-rubenthaler-2005}.
-We restrict the state space to the compacts $(C_{k}(\Delta))_{k\geq0}$.
-But, even when restricted to compacts, $\widetilde{Q}$ cannot be mixing, so we cannot apply \cite{oudjane-rubenthaler-2005} directly.
+For all $n$, $\pi_{n\tau}$ is the marginal of a Feynman-Kac sequence based on the transition $\widetilde{Q}$ and the potentials $(\psi_{k})_{k\geq1}$ (see Equations (\ref{eq:def-psi_k}), (\ref{eq:def-R_n}), (\ref{eq:F-K-sequence}), Section \ref{subsec:Notations} for the definition of $\widetilde{Q}$, Section \ref{subsec:Representation-of-the} for the definition of a Feynman-Kac sequence).
+As in \cite{oudjane-rubenthaler-2005}, we restrict the state space to the compacts $(C_{k}(\Delta))_{k\geq0}$.
+If $\widetilde{Q}$ restricted to compacts was mixing, then, due to Proposition \ref{prop:representation-FK-sequence} (and to the remark below Equation (\ref{eq:def-Rfrak_k})), $\pi_{n\tau}^{\Delta}$ could be viewed as the law at time $n$ of a Markov chain with contracting Markov kernels ; and so Lemma \ref{lem:synthese-des-resultats} would be relatively easy to prove.
+By construction, $\widetilde{Q}$ restricted to some compacts cannot be mixing.
+This is an effect of the fact that the observations are continuous in time.

 The purpose of this Section is to find another representation of the sequence $(\pi_{n\tau})_{n\geq0}$ as a Feynman-Kac sequence, in such a way that the underlying Markov operators would be mixing, when restricted to compacts.
 Looking at Equation (\ref{eq:def-F-K}), we see that a Feynman-Kac sequence is a result of the deformation of a measure on trajectories (we weight the trajectories with potentials $(\psi_{k})_{k\geq1}$).
 The main idea of the following is to incorporate the deformations delicately (in two steps), in order to retain something of the mixing property of the operator $Q$ (which is mixing when restricted to compacts).

 In this Section, we work with a fixed observation $(Y_{s})_{s\geq0}=(y_{s})_{s\geq0}$.